MuneneCalvin/Dairy-farming-analysis/README.md

       -Farmer  gets connected to vet service provides and farm input providers

-      -Farmers are registered by cooperatives and they will have a direct access to financial instituitions,the milk market and other key stakeholders int the dairy sector.
+      -Farmers are registered by cooperatives and they will have a direct access to financial institutions,the milk market and other key stakeholders int the dairy sector.

       -Farmer will have access to better  tools and information to improve production.